mnm89/social-media-plateform/libs/database-utils/README.md

-# keycloak-utils
+# database-utils

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build keycloak-utils` to build the library.
+Run `nx build database-utils` to build the library.